CLICK TO SHOP OUR BLACK FRIDAY SALE!

 Essentially, it all begins at the perineum.
 Located between the vagina and the anus, bacteria often can be found in this area.
 As we age and lose collagen, the skin in this area also begins to wrinkle.
 With more wrinkles, we get more folds of skin, which means bacteria can lurk in these areas.
 We tend not to think about wrinkled skin in places we can't see it, but now you know!

 Because bacteria can live in underwear and on pantyliners, as we move around, bad bacteria can get transferred to the labia.
-Additionally, if the pH in the vagina is out of balance, then it is much easier for the bacteria to gain a hold and start a vaginal infection.
+Additionally, when the vaginal environment is less comfortable and balanced, it can be easier for bacteria to gain a hold and contribute to a vaginal infection.

 But wait...it's not over yet!
 Once you get a vaginal infection, you produce discharge, and that in turn increases the chances of bacteria getting to the urethra — the opening from which you pee — and once the bacteria is in the urethra, it sets up shop and before you know it, you're dealing with a UTI.